 The Basic Concept

 Casino Rueda is particularly exciting when moves are blended.
 This means calling the next move while another move is in progress.
-Depending on how it is called you either eliminate the basic between moves, or actually shorten one of both moves, blending them together.
+Depending on how it is called you either eliminate the basic between moves, or actually shorten one or both moves, blending them together.

 Here is how it works: the second move is called anywhere from 2 to 8 beats before you do it (depending on many variables).
 After hearing the call for the second move, the leader must intuit where to leave the first move and at what point in the second move that one starts.
 Sometimes the point of entry into the second move is intuitively obvious and sometimes it is so non-intuitive that most people have to be taught how to make the transition.